rbisdorff/Digraph3/docSphinx/tutorial.rst

                        'valuationdomain', 'relation',
 		       'gamma', 'notGamma']

-Digraph *c7* is a symmetric crisp digraph showing, among others, the following initial as well as terminal kernel: ['2','5','7'].
-Let us compute the corresponding initial pre-kernel characteristic vector.
+Digraph *c7* is a symmetric crisp digraph showing, among others, the maximal independent nodes set {'2','5','7'}, i.e. an initial as well as terminal kernel.
+We may  compute the corresponding initial pre-kernel characteristic vector.

 >>> g.computeKernelVector(['2','5','7'],Initial=True,Comments=True)
 --> Initial pre-kernel: {'2', '5', '7'}